Component-Specific Rule Writing

 });

 The configuration above demonstrates matches scoping to a specific component attribute.
-The evaluate logic returns a boolean state that the engine translates into a pass/fail result.
+The evaluate logic returns a boolean that the engine translates into a pass/fail result.
+Note that axe-core rule evaluate functions must be synchronous — use matches to filter which nodes are evaluated rather than doing async work inside evaluate.

 CI/CD Pipeline Integration & Severity Gating